NamesMT/Roo-Code/cline_docs/marketplace/implementation/07-extending.md

 ### Directory Structure for New Types

-When adding a new component type, follow this directory structure in your package source repository:
+When adding a new component type, follow this directory structure in your source repository:

 ```
 repository-root/